agility-game/dokploy/300/README.md

 See [README.md](./700/README.md)

-## 800 - Create a Docker Compose Project in Dokploy on Server on Hetzner
+## 800 - Create an App Project in Dokploy on Server on Hetzner

 See [README.md](./800/README.md)